 Example of Premium Bond Amortization

 Let us consider an investor that purchased a bond for $20,500.
-The maturity period of the bond is 10 years, and the face value is $20,000.
-The coupon rate of interest is 10% and has a market rate of interest at the rate of 8%.
+The bond's maturity period is 10 years, and the face value is $20,000.
+The coupon rate of interest is 10% and has a market rate of interest at 8%.

 Let us calculate the amortization for the first, second, and third period based on the figures given above: